-The known leak point (ESB Ref: 5) is located on the southern side of the roadway of Griffith Avenue which is in a residential area consisting of detached and semi-detached houses, as presented in the site photographs in Appendix C.
+The known leak point (ESB Ref: 6) is located on the southern side of the roadway of Griffith Avenue which is in a residential area consisting of detached and semi-detached houses, as presented in the site photographs in Appendix C.

 There is a grass verge adjacent to the roadway and ESB cable route, inside which is a concrete footpath which was being replaced at the time of the site walkover.
-There was evidence of abundant site services in the roadway, the grass verge and concrete footpaths with manhole covers and kiosks.
-Services in the area included sewers, road gully drains, water mains, telecom, UPC and ESB.
-There are several different service kiosks near the roadway consisting of ESB, traffic and others which are unknown, such as in Photograph 5 in Appendix C.
+There was evidence of abundant site services in the roadway, the grass verge and concrete footpaths with manhole covers and traffic kiosk.
+Services in the area included sewers, road gully drains, water mains, telecom, UPC and ESB as in Photograph 2 in Appendix C.

-The cable leak point area and downgradient area are shown in Photograph 2 & 3 respectively in Appendix C. There is no physical evidence of hydrocarbon contamination on the surface in terms of oil odours/staining or impact to vegetation with healthy looking trees and hedges.
+The cable leak point area can be seen in an area of newer concrete as shown in Photograph 3 in Appendix C. There is no physical evidence of hydrocarbon contamination on the surface in terms of oil odours/staining or impact to vegetation with healthy looking trees and hedges.

-Only a combined reported leak volume loss of 5,170 litres is available for both this site and the other repaired leak on the same roadway (ESB Ref: 6 Ballymun - Fairview).
+Only a reported leak volume loss of 5,170 litres is available for both this site and the other repaired leak on the same roadway (ESB Ref: 5 Ballymun - Fairview).
 Consequently, the specific volume lost at leak point ESB Ref.
-5 cannot be determined.
+6 cannot be determined.
 Both leaks on this cable route were repaired in August 2018.